-Antiviral therapy may halve risk of liver cancer after chronic hepatitis C infectionOctober 22nd, 2012 in Diseases, Conditions, Syndromes /
+Antiviral therapy may halve risk of liver cancer after chronic hepatitis C infectionOctober 22, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Treating chronic hepatitis C infection with antiviral drugs could halve the risk of developing the most common form of liver cancer, in some cases, indicates an analysis of the published research in one of the new BMJ Open Editions.